RAVE FabriCARE: Position Papers

 • utilize the finest packaging materials when, in fact, those materials – although they may look pretty – are not technically aligned with and supportive of your garments over the short or long term.

-• operate an “environmentally friendly” dry clean operation when, in fact, they’re heavily regulated at the federal, state and local level.
+• operate an “environmentally friendly” dry clean operation when, in fact, they’re regulated at the federal, state and local level.

 The list is endless.